 Transportation and education are the key issues mentioned by the three candidates vying for the 32nd House of Delegates seat.
 Patti Morrissey of Lowes Island and David McWatters of Sterling are running against incumbent Richard "Dick" Black, also a Sterling resident, to serve a two-year term.

 Black took office in 1998 after a special election following then Del.
 William "Bill" Mims' special election victory to fill a mid-term vacant state senate seat.

 As a delegate, Black serves on the Transportation, Education, Courts of Justice, and Privileges and Elections committees.
-He is a military retiree and an attorney and career prosecutor.
+He retired after 31 years of service with the U.S. Marines and is an attorney and career prosecutor.